I have to preface this post by saying my Dad grew up on a farm in Nebraska with NO running water.

 – He puts a five gallon bucket in the shower and when it gets filled he uses the water in the bucket to water his garden.
 (I am not kidding!!!)

 – He gets in the shower and then turns the water on.
 Once he is wet, he turns the water off, soaps up, then turns the water back on to rinse off.

 – As a kid, I can remember him constantly going around the house turning off light switches that were not being used by anyone.

 When my sister and I would say “it is cold in here”, his response never changed, “Cold?
 Are you really cold?
-I think it is nice in here”.
+I think it’s nice in here”.

-– He will not throw food away.
+– He will NOT throw food away.
 I have seen him cut mold off cheese then slice some for his sandwich.
 He is a human garbage disposal and claims that “everything always tastes great”.

 Without fail, at least one of the loaves of bread would end up in our pantry.
 I could tell because the packaging always had a big black line drawn through it.

 Frugal, cheap, strange, or perhaps a man whose vision has yet to be fully recognized?
-Looking forward to your comments.